 Anyone enrolled in Original Medicare (Part A and Part B) is eligible for Part D prescription drug coverage.

 Part D plans offer a wide range of coverage to fit your prescription needs.

 You can enroll in a Part D plan through Marketplaces like GoHealth, a private insurance group, or the government.

 Medicare Part D is a federal medication insurance program administered through private insurance companies.
 More simply put, it’s insurance for your Rx needs.
 You can enroll in a standalone Part D plan to supplement your Part A and Part B benefits, or you can choose a Medicare Advantage (Part C) plan with Parts A, B and D included.
 You can purchase a Part D plan from a private insurance company.
 You get access to the company’s pharmacy network and pay a copay for prescriptions.

 - Once you have your Medicare (Part A and Part B) plan, you can select your Part D coverage from a private carrier.

 - After enrolling in Part D, you have access to your carrier’s network of pharmacies.

 - You can switch from Original Medicare to Medicare Advantage and keep Part D coverage.

 Medicare Part D covers your prescription drugs.
 Each private plan offered through Part D must provide a standard level of coverage set by Medicare.
-The requirements mean most plans have sizable formulariesA Prescription Drug Formulary is a list of all the prescription drugs covered by your health insurance.
-These drugs can be name brand or generic and are broken up into four categories for pricing. with the capability to prescribe medications for many illnesses.
+The requirements mean most plans have sizable formulariesA Prescription Drug Formulary is a list of all the prescription drugs covered by your health insurance. with the capability to prescribe medications for many illnesses.
 Private insurance carriers have control over the drugs they cover and the “tiers,” which affect the cost.
 Take a look at our Medicare Part D coverage guide for more information.